Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 7. For the **foot fixtures** insert two M4 2020 slide-in T-nuts into each bottom rail.
 8. Mark on the now bottom rails the **foot fixture** offsets.
 9. Reinstall the rear rails, keeping the one with the converter hub at the top.
 10. Install the doors.
-Flip the small-door panel with the touchscreen cutout.
-11. Put some 10 mm wide 3 mm thick self-adhesive weather stripping on the flipped panel.
+Flip the small-door panel with the **touchscreen** cutout and apply the self-adhesive weather stripping on the flipped panel.

 ## Pictures